 The feasibility consultants concluded that there was little possibility that the road rehabilitation would generate or divert additional traffic beyond normal traffic growth.
 Thus, only normal traffic was used in the analysis.
 It was assumed that this traffic would grow with respect to the economy with an elasticity of 1.65 through 2019 and 1.40 from 2020 onwards for passenger vehicles, and of 1.20 for freight carrying vehicles through the entire period from 2009 to 2030.
-Both of these estimates were based on empirical analysis of these elasticities over prior years.
+Both estimates were based on empirical analysis of these elasticities over prior years.
 GDP growth was projected using an average of IMF, EBRD, and other projections, with the resulting assumptions of 3 percent growth until 2011, 4 percent from 2012-2019, and 3 percent thereafter.
-The final ERR will update growth assumptions based off AADT observations made in 2015/2016.